aimilefth/6G_Versus_monitoring/pyjoules-metrics-client-remote-write/README.md

 ### `Dockerfile`
 - It uses a `python:3.11-slim` base image.
-- **Multi-stage Build Logic:**
+- **Build Process:**
-    1. It first installs all dependencies, including `grpcio-tools`, which contains the protobuf compiler.
+    1. It first installs all dependencies, including `grpcio-tools` for the protobuf compiler.
-    2. It copies the `remote.proto` file.
-    3. It runs the `protoc` compiler to generate the `remote_pb2.py` file from `remote.proto`.
+    2. It copies the `remote.proto` file and runs the compiler to generate the necessary `remote_pb2.py` file.
-    4. It copies the application source code.
+    3. It copies the application source code.
 - **Environment Variables:**
-    - `SAMPLING_PERIOD_S=0.1`: The interval for data collection.
+    - `SAMPLING_PERIOD_S`: The interval for data collection.
-    - `BATCH_SIZE=100`: The number of samples to batch together before sending.
+    - `BATCH_SIZE`: The number of samples to batch together before sending.
     - `REMOTE_WRITE_URL`: The full URL to the Prometheus remote write endpoint.
-This is pre-configured to `http://localhost:9090/api/v1/write`.
+This is configured in the `docker-compose.yml` file to point to `http://prometheus:9090/api/v1/write`.